Our online discussion rules apply to all online channels. These include, but are not limited to:

 We also reserve the right to report people if necessary, either to channel providers for breach of their own standards and guidelines, or to law enforcement bodies if we consider a contribution to be unlawful or to endanger a person or group of people.

 If you submit a contribution to us in response to a call for evidence it is likely to be published and available to the public online along with your name and possibly archived for permanent preservation.

 To find out more about how we will treat your comments for committee evidence, please read our treatment of written evidence policy.

 Read our Treatment of Written Evidence Policy.

 Processing your data

-The Scottish Parliamentary Corporate Body (“the SPCB”) is a data controller under the Data Protection Act 1998, and processes personal data according to the requirements of that Act.
+The Scottish Parliamentary Corporate Body is a data controller for the purposes of the Data Protection Act 2018, and the General Data Protection Regulation.
+The SPCB processes personal data according to the requirements of the 2018 Act and the GDPR.

 Full details about the privacy and protection of your data can be found in our Data Protection policy, our Privacy Notice and our specific privacy notice on our use of social media.